Englishlive/css-style-guide/README.md

 #### It fails fast and loudly

-When coding in CSS, it is natural that you will have a html structure in mind.
+When coding in CSS, it is natural that you will have the html structure in mind.
 But sometime the structure we remembered can be wrong due to complexity of dom tree or javascript modification.
 With `>` nesting coding style if the structure you code with in mind is not correct, it won't let the code work half way through (which may cause hidden issue later when code shipped to live), instead it will fail immediately and loudly as the structure in CSS doesn't match, which helps you to spot the problem quickly and early.

 #### It makes clear separation when components are nested